top of page

 gaylyn.jpg

-Gaylyn is a licensed Speech-Language Pathologist certified by the American Speech-Language-Hearing Association (ASHA) and licensed to practice in North Carolina.
+Gaylyn is a licensed Speech-Language Pathologist certified by the American Speech-Language-Hearing Association (ASHA) and licensed to practice in North Carolina and Florida.
 She earned her Bachelor’s degree from the University of Montevallo in 2011 and completed her Master of Science in Communication Sciences and Disorders at Auburn University in 2014.
 Gaylyn joined the Lifespan Therapy team in 2023 and brings extensive experience across a wide range of clinical settings.

 Her professional background includes work in Skilled Nursing Facilities, Assisted Living, Independent Living, Outpatient Clinics, and Home Health, providing her with a broad and versatile clinical skill set.
 Gaylyn has served adult populations with diverse medical and neurological conditions, including Dementia, Parkinson’s Disease, Stroke, Traumatic Brain Injury (TBI), Progressive Supranuclear Palsy (PSP), Primary Progressive Aphasia, and Cerebral Palsy (CP).
 She has delivered skilled intervention targeting cognitive-communication abilities, speech and voice, expressive and receptive language, and swallowing/feeding function.